How to Thread a Bobbin: Step-by-Step Guide for Perfect Stitches

 2.3 Inserting and Threading the Bobbin Correctly

-Proper insertion is key to flawless stitching.
-For most drop-in (top-loading) systems, open the bobbin cover and place the bobbin inside with the thread flowing to the left or counterclockwise—always follow the diagram on your machine.
-Pull the thread through the slot and under the tension spring, leaving a tail of about 4–6 inches.
+For drop-in systems, open the cover and place the bobbin with the thread feeding counterclockwise as shown on the diagram.
+Pull the thread into the slot and under the tension spring, leaving a 4–6 inch tail.

 3. Bobbin Insertion Methods: Drop-In vs Front-Loading Systems